This article originally appeared on VICE Québec.

 Since legalization last October, Ontario Premier Doug Ford has put a number of laws involving cannabis, the most notable being the limitation of weed sales to an online store run by the government.
 A lottery took place earlier this month, and gave the right to 25 private companies to have shops with storefront starting next April.

-But it seems that his own daughter didn't hear her father's warnings and may have run afoul of the cannabis laws involving promotion.
+But it seems that his own daughter didn't hear her father's warnings and may have gotten tangled up in cannabis laws involving promotion.
 Kyla Ford, the youngest daughter of Doug and Karla Ford, is an influencer and fitness trainer with close to a hundred thousand followers on Instagram.

 If this type of post may seem perfectly normal, it's worth noting the product that Kyla Ford is promoting is currently illegal to sell.
 Bodhi Naturals is not a licensed producer of Health Canada, and the company is not permitted to sell or distribute its products in Ontario or elsewhere in Canada.